aws/aws-eks-best-practices/content/networking/CoreDNS/index.md

 ## Capturing the metrics to identify throttling issues

 An easy way to identify the DNS throttling issues in worker nodes is by capturing few key network performance metrics.
 The Elastic Network Adapter (ENA ) driver publishes network performance metrics from the instances where they are enabled.
+All the network performance metrics can be published to CloudWatch using the CloudWatch agent.
+Please refer to the [blog](https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-ec2-instance-level-network-performance-metrics-uncover-new-insights/) for more information.
-You can troubleshoot DNS throttling using the `linklocal_allowance_exceeded` metric.
+The first metric we will discuss to troubleshoot DNS throttling is the `linklocal_allowance_exceeded` metric.
 The [linklocal_allowance_exceeded](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html#linux-metrics-enabled-by-CloudWatch-agent) is number of packets dropped because the PPS of the traffic to local proxy services exceeded the maximum for the network interface.
 This impacts traffic to the DNS service, the Instance Metadata Service, and the Amazon Time Sync Service.
-Instead of tracking this event real-time, we can stream this metric to [Amazon Managed Service for Prometheus](https://aws.amazon.com/prometheus/) and have them visualized in [Amazon Managed Grafana](https://aws.amazon.com/grafana/)
+Instead of tracking this event real-time, we can stream this metric to [Amazon Managed Service for Prometheus](https://aws.amazon.com/prometheus/) as well and can have them visualized in [Amazon Managed Grafana](https://aws.amazon.com/grafana/)

+Another metric that can help in monitoring the CoreDNS throttling / query delay are `conntrack_allowance_available` and `conntrack_allowance_exceeded`.
+Connectivity failures caused by exceeding Connections Tracked allowances can have a larger impact than those resulting from exceeding other allowances.
+When relying on TCP to transfer data, packets that are queued or dropped due to exceeding EC2 instance network allowances, such as Bandwidth, PPS, etc., are typically handled gracefully thanks to TCP’s congestion control capabilities.
+Impacted flows will be slowed down, and lost packets will be retransmitted.
+However, when an instance exceeds its Connections Tracked allowance, no new connections can be established until some of the existing ones are closed to make room for new connections.

+`conntrack_allowance_available` and `conntrack_allowance_exceeded` helps customers in monitoring the connections tracked allowance which varies for every instance.
+These network performance metrics give customers visibility into the number of packets queued or dropped when an instance’s networking allowances, such as Network Bandwidth, Packets-Per-Second (PPS), Connections Tracked, and Link-local service access (Amazon DNS, Instance Meta Data Service, Amazon Time Sync) are exceeded

+`conntrack_allowance_available` is the number of tracked connections that can be established by the instance before hitting the Connections Tracked allowance of that instance type (supported for nitro-based instance only).
+`conntrack_allowance_exceeded` is the number of packets dropped because connection tracking exceeded the maximum for the instance and new connections could not be established.

+Other important network performance metrics include:
+`bw_in_allowance_exceeded` (ideal value of the metric should be zero) is the number of packets queued and/or dropped because the inbound aggregate bandwidth exceeded the maximum for the instance
+`bw_out_allowance_exceeded` (ideal value of the metric should be zero) is the number of packets queued and/or dropped because the outbound aggregate bandwidth exceeded the maximum for the instance
+`pps_allowance_exceeded` (ideal value of the metric should be zero) is the number of packets queued and/or dropped because the bidirectional PPS exceeded the maximum for the instance

+Let's now capture the metrics discussed above, store them in Amazon Managed Service for Prometheus and visualize using Amazon Managed Grafana

 ## Prerequisites
 * ethtool - Ensure the worker nodes have ethtool installed